eProsima/Fast-DDS/doc/proposals/shared-memory-transport/sony/ms2_rmw_shared_memory_data_share_sony.md

 Publisher: after system calls to map and create message on the filesystem, it will directly write the dat into the message.
 Then at the finish writing or closing file, that will be notified to the subscriber with file path.

-Subscriber: file path will be notified via inotify, the subscriber to get the correspoing message to open and read directly.
+Subscriber: file path will be notified via inotify, the subscriber to get the corresponding message to open and read directly.

 **There will be no copy insluding user application or framework itself**